mikke89/RmlUiDoc/pages/rcss/media_queries.md

 - `@media` rules cannot be nested.
 - Conditions cannot be nested within a media query, eg. using parenthesis.
 - Only the `and` logical operator is supported.
-- Only a single occurrence of a given property can be specified in a single media query.
+- Only a single occurrence of a given feature can be specified in a single media query.
+    - Except that both `min-` and `max-` of the same range feature can be specified.
 - The CSS Level 4 syntax using `<=` operators and similar is not supported.